ocnarf/minerva/README.md

 The only table than you currently need to manually manage and add entries to is feeds.

+#### Adding a new content sources
+Creating a new entry in the feeds table will add that feed to the list of sources from which to gather content for aggregation.
+A feed entry should be the address of an RSS or atom feed.

 ## Setup/Customization
 Once you have created a superfeedr account you will need to change the following 3 lines of code in pub_sub_controller.rb to be your own username/password